-The Scholars Program, a program comprised of 84 scholars studying gender issues in an interdisciplinary environment;
+- The Scholars Program, a program housing Scholars studying gender and sexuality issues in an interdisciplinary environment;

-Throughout the year, members of the Scholars Program present their work in lectures, panels, performances and concerts that are open to the public and free of charge.
+Throughout the year, members of the Brandeis WSRC Scholars Program present their work through events such as receptions, book launches, film screenings, lectures, panels, performances and concerts that are open to the public.

 “I am delighted to be an affiliate of the Brandeis WSRC.
 Support for this thriving center for interdisciplinary thinking and scholarship makes possible intellectual breakthroughs that inform and inspire.”